bluehackrafestefano/ExploreCalifornia-DevOps-Project/README.md

     * See all the supported images we can use on "Supported tags and respective Dockerfile links"
     * See "alpine" is enough for us, we use Amazon Linux
     * FROM nginx:alpine --> We use alpine image and nginx on top of it
-    * MAINTAINER Rafe Stefano <email>
+    * MAINTAINER Rafe Stefano <email>  # This is optional
-    * Copy the content of the website to the image: COPY website /website
+    * Copy the content of the website to the image: COPY webpage /webpage
     * Copy nginx config for prod: COPY nginx.conf /etc/nginx.conf
     * Look at the image documentation, how to use it!
 "How to use this image"
     * What port should be exposed: EXPOSE 80
     * :wq
     * Use Dockerfile Documentation for further querries: https://docs.docker.com/engine/reference/builder/

-5. Run the image:
+- Build the image:
     * For detailed info: docker build --help
     * docker build --tag website .

+- Run the image:
+    * docker run --publish 80:80 website